We are visiting schools during the November lockdown, and like you we are taking precautions to keep our teachers and your children safe.

 If we cannot visit in person, we have new options we can offer.

 Introducing Virtually Off the Page

 Our teachers have created a new experience that aims to be “Covid Secure”.
 It offers all the enrichment, immersion and fun of our full-day workshops, but in a way compatible with coronavirus health requirements for schools.
 We are calling it Virtually Off the Page.

-We adapted eight of our most popular workshops to fit the new Virtually Off the Page model.
+We adapted nine of our most popular workshops to fit the new Virtually Off the Page model.
 Topics currently offered include: